cap-js/incidents-app/readme.md

-## Prerequisites

-You prepared for CAP development as documented in capire's *[Getting Started > Jumpstart](https://cap.cloud.sap/docs/get-started/jumpstart)* page.

 ## Setup

+Assumed you prepared for CAP development as documented in capire's *[Getting Started > Jumpstart](https://cap.cloud.sap/docs/get-started/jumpstart)* page, ...

 Clone the repository and install dependencies: